-Basic aircraft engines (AFI 21-104) overhauled by AFMC depot facilities have a warranty against defects in AFMC workmanship.
+Basic aircraft engines overhauled by AFMC depot facilities have a warranty against defects in AFMC workmanship.
 This warranty covers repairs required after a major overhaul.
 This program shall cover the first 100 hours of post overhaul operation or one year from the date of receipt by the using activity, whichever occurs first.
 See Figure 5-1 for a flow chart of the warranty decision process.
-Units desiring to exercise this warranty shall contact the Propulsion Directorate,AFLCMC/LP, for corrective action.
-Submit formal reports in accordance with TO 00-35D-54.
+Units desiring to exercise this warranty shall contact the Propulsion Directorate, Air Force Life Cycle Management Center (AFLCMC)/LP, for corrective action.
+Submit formal reports IAW TO 00-35D-54.

-5.2.1 The warranty program provisions do not cover the following:
+5.2.1 Warranty Program Exclusions.
+The warranty program provisions do not cover the following:

-- 5.2.1.1 Auxiliary power units and small gas turbine engines. - 5.2.1.2 Engine items overhauled for security assistance customers. - 5.2.1.3 Engines identified in inter-service agreements.

-5.2.1.4 Engines overhauled under commercial contracts, except as warranted under standard commercial warranty, or as provided by the requirements of FAR 46.7 and DFARS 246.7 where such requirements can be met cost effectively.

-5.2.1.5 Engines requiring less than 100 man-hours to return to a serviceable status.

-5.2.1.6 Maintenance performed without coordinating withAFLCMC/LP, including removal or substitution of components or accessories.
-Swapping or exchanging components or accessories hinders problem diagnosis and inflates repair costs.

-5.2.2 Also excluded are engines damaged due to the following:
+- Auxiliary power units and small gas turbine engines. - Engine items overhauled for security assistance customers. - Engines identified in inter-service agreements. - Engines overhauled under commercial contracts, except as warranted under standard commercial warranty, or as provided by the requirements of Federal Acquisition Regulation (FAR) 46.7, Warranties, and Defense Federal Acquisition Regulation Supplement (DFARS) 246.7, Warranties, where such requirements can be met cost effectively. - Engines requiring less than 100 man-hours to return to a serviceable status. - Maintenance performed without coordinating with AFLCMC/LP, including removal or substitution of components or accessories.
+Swapping or exchanging components or accessories hinders problem diagnosis and inflates repair costs. - 5.2.2 Engine Damage Additional Exclusions.
+Also excluded are engines damaged due to the following: - Foreign Object Damage (FOD). - Transportation. - Aircraft structural failure. - Combat damage. - Aircraft accidents for which the engine is not the basic cause, but receives secondary damage.

-- 5.2.2.1 ForeignObject Damage (FOD). - 5.2.2.2 Transportation. - 5.2.2.3 Aircraft structural failure. - 5.2.2.4 Combat damage. - 5.2.2.5 Aircraft accidents for which the engine is not the basic cause, but receives secondary damage. - 5.2.2.6 Oil starvation or engine damage caused by other than basic component malfunctions. - 5.2.2.7 Fuel contamination or engine damage caused by use of contaminated fuel. - 5.2.2.8 Operational damage engine damage caused by any operation beyond perimeters prescribed in operational manuals.
+- Oil starvation or engine damage caused by other than basic component malfunctions. - Fuel contamination or engine damage caused by use of contaminated fuel. - Operational damage engine damage caused by any operation beyond perimeters prescribed in operational manuals.